gabrielrcouto/php-gui/README.md

 ## How it works

-To create a GUI without the need of an extension, PHP executes a binary with proc_open and communicate with it using Stdin/Stdout Pipes, it's a fast and cross plataform solution.
+To create a GUI without the need of an extension, PHP executes a binary with proc_open and communicate with it using Stdin/Stdout Pipes, it's a fast and cross platform solution.

 PHP <=> Stdin/Stdout Pipes <=> Lazarus Application <=> GUI